 Service Details: Vivian was in the Territorial Army before the war in the Waikato, and was mobilised at the beginning of the war into the regular New Zealand Army.
 He trained initially at Papakura Camp in south Auckland and was among those training for the 4th Reinforcements and was all ready to go overseas when it was discovered by the authorities that he was in fact too young to do so.
 With the prospect of not getting overseas with the army at that time, he looked at his options and decided to apply for the RNZAF, who allowed overseas service at a younger age.

 By the time he was transferred across to the RNZAF in 1943 he was a Lieutenant in the Army, and so dropped in rank for his flying training.
 His initial posting for pre-entry training as aircrew was on the 19th of June 1943 to No. 305 Squadron RNZAF, an Aerodrome Defence Unit based at RNZAF Station Masterton.

-It appears Vivian left New Zealand for Britain with the RNZAF in May or June 1944.
+Vivian left New Zealand for Britain with the RNZAF in late May or June 1944.

 Later while in Britain, because the RAF had too many pilots and the Fleet Air Arm was expanding its numbers, Vivian was transferred into the Fleet Air Arm.
 He remained in the Fleet Air Arm following the end of the war

 Vivian was involved in a few incidents in aircraft.
 Whilst with No. 790 Naval Air Squadron, on the 23rd of October 1948, after landing a de Havilland Mosquito TR33 (Serial No. TW246) at NAS Culdrose, Cornwall, he accidentally selected the undercarriage handle to up instead of the flaps, the result being the wheels went up and the Mosquito collapsed onto the tarmac.